polkadot-fellows/xcm-format/README.md

 - `type: Compact<u32>`: The type of destination.
 - `payload`: The data payload, format determined by the `type`.

-### Type 0: Null
+### Type 0: `Null`

 Indicates that the context under which the value is being evaluated is itself the target.

 Written using a shorthand of `.`.

-### Type 1: Parent
+### Type 1: `Parent`

-The super-consensus system relative to the context in which the value is being evaluated.
+The super-*Consensus System* relative to the context in which the value is being evaluated.
 Examples would include the Relay-chain if the context was a parachain, or a parachain if the context were a smart-contract hosted by that parachain.

 Written using a shorthand of `..`.

-### Type 2: ChildOf
+### Type 2: `ChildOf`

 Many destination types, e.g. smart contracts and parachains, can have secondary destinations nested beneath them and interpreted within their context.
 This allows for that.